How To Start a T-Shirt Business: A Step by Step Guide

 For those unfamiliar with the terms, remarketing is a way of displaying ads to users that have already somehow engaged with your content.
 It’s a somewhat advanced digital marketing activity but once you get a handle on it, it is well worth it.
 With these two guides, you should be good to go to start retargeting your customers.
 Google’s Best Remarketing PracticesA Guide to Facebook Pixel Remarketing by Wordstream

 - InstagramInstagram is one of the most effective ways to promote a t-shirt business because this platform is all about sharing cool photos and videos and well who doesn’t love to procrastinate watching nice images.
 Photos shared on Instagram need to be of superb quality in order to be effective and wow the viewer.
 Use models that relate to the niche you are targeting.
 Here’s an excellent example of a clothing brand telling a story with a superb Instagram strategy.
 Read this post to know more about how to improve your t-shirt business with Instagram:

 - Organizing a Tshirt Photoshoot

 Although it is a great idea, most of the time it is not within the average t-shirtpreneur’s possibilities.
 Organizing a photoshoot consumes a lot of time and energy.
 Better than organizing an expensive photoshoot get t-shirt mockups to market your new t-shirt designs inexpensively.

 How can I use Facebook to promote my t-shirt brand?

 Incorporating Facebook Ads into your marketing mix is a must.
 Facebook advertising is the best form of paid traffic your money can buy.
-The top benefits of this paid advertising option is that it is mobile-friendly and it is highly targetable.
-Since we already know what our desired customers like and doe, targeting them with Facebook ads is the way to go.
+The top benefit of this paid advertising option is that it is mobile-friendly and it is highly targetable.
+Since we already know what our desired customers like and do, targeting them with Facebook ads is the way to go.

 Set up a killer Facebook Page that includes: